Poles in Lithuania: Grand Duchy of Lithuania (before 1795)

-First Polish people in Lithuania were mainly enslaved war captives.
+First Polish people in Lithuania were mainly enslaved war captives from the Polish–Lithuanian wars.
 Poles started to migrate to the Grand Duchy in more noticeable numbers after Christianization of the country and establishment of the union between Poland and Lithuania in 1385.
-In the 15th and 16th century, the Polish population in Lithuania was not large numerically, but the Poles enjoyed a privileged social status – they were found in highly regarded places and their culture was considered prestigious.
+In the 15th-16th centuries, there were not many Poles in Lithuania, but they enjoyed a privileged social status – they were found in highly regarded places and their culture was considered prestigious.
 With time Polish people became part of the local landowning class.
 Lithuanian nobles welcomed fugitive Polish peasants and settled them on uncultivated land, but they usually assimilated with Belarusians and Lithuanians peasants within few generations.
-In the 16th century, the largest concentrations of Poles in the GDL were located in Podlachia, the border areas of Samogitia, Lithuania and Belarus, and the cities of Vilnius, Brest, Kaunas, Grodno, Kėdainiai, and Nyasvizh.
+In the 16th century, the largest concentrations of Poles in Lithuania were located in Podlachia, the border areas of Samogitia, Lithuania and Belarus, and the cities of Vilnius, Brest, Kaunas, Grodno, Kėdainiai, and Nyasvizh.
 During that period, the royal and grand ducal courts were nearly entirely composed of Polish speakers.
 Polish quickly supplanted Ruthenian as the language of Lithuanian elite after the latter had switched to speaking Ruthenian and Polish at the beginning of the 16th century.
 Reformation gave another impetus to the spread of Polish, as the Bible and other religious texts were translated from Latin to Polish.
-Since the second half of the 16th century, Poles predominated in Protestant schools and printing houses in the Grand Duchy, and the life of local protestant congregations.
+Since the second half of the 16th century, Poles predominated in Protestant schools and printing houses in Lithuania, and the life of local protestant congregations.
 There were also numerous Poles among the Jesuits residing in Lithuania.

-The influx of Poles to the Grand Duchy of Lithuania significantly increased after the Union of Lublin.
-This population movement created a fertile ground for socio-cultural Polonization of Lithuanian territories.
+The influx of Poles to Lithuania significantly increased after the Union of Lublin.
+This population movement created a fertile ground for socio-cultural Polonization of ethnically Lithuanian territories.
 While Poles and foreigners were generally prohibited from holding public offices in the Grand Duchy, Polish people gradually gained this right through the acquisition of Lithuanian land.
 Poor nobles from the Crown rented land from local magnates.
 The number of Poles grew also in the towns, among others in Vilnius, Kaunas, and Grodno.
-Vilnius became the most important center of the Polish intelligentsia in the Grand Duchy, with Poles predominating in the city in the middle of the 17th century.
+Vilnius became the most important center of the Polish intelligentsia in the Grand Duchy, with Poles predominating in the city in the mid-17th century.

-Already at the beginning of the 16th century Polish became the first language of the Lithuanian magnates.
-In the following century it was adopted by the Lithuanian nobility in general.
-Even the nobility of Samogitia used the Polish language already in the 17th century.
+Already in the 16th century Polish became the first language of the Lithuanian magnates.
+In the following centuries it was adopted by the Lithuanian nobility in general.
+Even the Samogitian nobility used the Polish language already in the 17th century.
 The Polish language also penetrated other social strata: the clergy, the townspeople, and even the peasants.
-During the Commonwealth's period, a Polish-dominated territory started to be slowly formed in the Grand Duchy of Lithuania, such as Liauda, northeast of Kaunas (since the early 15th century).
+During the Commonwealth, a Polish-dominated territory started to be slowly formed in the Grand Duchy of Lithuania.
 The Polish historian Władysław Wielhorski estimated that by the end of the 18th century, Polish and Polonized people constituted 25% of the Grand Duchy's inhabitants.